Tarrasch/ravens-test/README.markdown

 ## How I implement `vis_rep_to_rep()`

-As I see it, what is worth discussing about my third project is how I can extract the following attributes from the visual images.
+As I see it, what is worth discussing about my third project is how I extract the following attributes from the visual images.

   * Shape
   * Rotation